Georgia Tech graduates and professors showing commencement regalia with a humorous mock diagram of a graduation cap

 Details: 1) The crimson gown has black velvet lapels and arm bands.
 2) The color of the crow’s-foot lapel emblem represents the school granting the degree.

-Ph.D., Electrical Engineering and Computer Science • Massachusetts Institute of Technology • School Colors: Steel gray and cardinal
+Ph.D., Electrical and Computer Engineering • Georgia Institute of Technology • School Colors: White and gold

 Leslie Sharp